page_title_detailed

 • Intraoperative radiation therapy (IORT): This procedure usually takes place during lumpectomy surgery.
 After doctors remove the tumor, one large dose of radiation is given directly to the surgical area before the incision is closed.
 In some instances, IORT is done later by reopening the lumpectomy incision to deliver the radiation.
 IORT is still being studied, is not available at many hospitals, and it is generally recommended that you participate in a clinical trial to receive IORT.
 Visit the IORT page to learn more.

 Schedules for whole and partial breast radiation can vary.
-Traditionally, whole breast radiation treatment is given at an outpatient center 5 days a week for 3 to 5 weeks, although some people may need treatment for 5 to 7 weeks.
+Traditionally, whole breast radiation treatment is given at an outpatient center five days a week for three to five weeks, although some people may need treatment for five to seven weeks.
 The shorter treatment is called hypofractionated whole breast radiation therapy, and it gives a larger dose over less time.
-For other people, shorter courses of partial radiation, also known as accelerated partial breast radiation, may be available, lasting about 1 to 2 weeks.
+For other people, shorter courses of partial radiation, also known as accelerated partial breast radiation, may be available, lasting about one to two weeks.
 Each radiation treatment takes about 15 minutes.

 To learn more about timing and schedules, visit the radiation schedules for breast cancer treatment page.